Alan’s practice focuses on the wide range of regulatory issues faced by the global agriculture, consumer product, and

-Alan’s practice includes all aspects of the U.S. Environmental Protection Agency’s (EPA) regulation of pesticides, including the manufacture, import, distribution, labeling, registration, and use of all types of consumer and agricultural pesticide products under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA).
-As part of his FIFRA legal practice, Alan frequently supports the data rights objectives of Beveridge & Diamond’s pesticide clients; advises clients on EPA enforcement matters; and prepares data licensing agreements, product distribution agreements, and other related contracts.
+Alan’s practice includes all aspects of the U.S. Environmental Protection Agency’s (EPA) regulation of pesticides, including the manufacture, import, distribution, labeling, registration, and use of all types of consumer and agricultural pesticide products under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), with a special focus on antimicrobial pesticides and devices.
+As part of his FIFRA legal practice, Alan frequently supports the data rights objectives of Beveridge & Diamond’s pesticide clients; advises clients on EPA enforcement, audit, and voluntary self-disclosure matters; and prepares data licensing agreements, product distribution agreements, and other related contracts.

 Beyond FIFRA, Alan advises pesticide manufacturers on issues arising under other relevant laws—including the Federal Food, Drug, and Cosmetic Act (FFDCA); the Plant Protection Act (PPA); the Endangered Species Act (ESA); the Toxic Substances Control Act (TSCA); and the Freedom of Information Act (FOIA)—and provides guidance in connection with pesticide requirements and data protection issues in the European Union and other jurisdictions around the world.
 Alan also counsels clients on the regulation of antimicrobial, biocide, and biostimulant products under FIFRA and other regulatory regimes, as well as the coordinated regulation of genetically engineered plants, animals, and insects by EPA, the U.S Food and Drug Administration (FDA), and the U.S. Department of Agriculture (USDA).

 In addition, Alan advises clients on FDA’s regulation of manufacturers, importers, and distributors of food, food additives, and dietary supplements; USDA’s regulation of plant pests and biological control agents; and EPA’s regulation of ethanol, biodiesel, and other alternative fuel products.
 Alan also maintains the firm’s AgTech Resource Center, and the World Bank listed Alan as a "Local Expert" for enabling the business of agriculture in the United States in their 2019 report.
 He also performs pro bono work for the Capital Area Immigrants’ Rights Coalition (CAIR) on behalf of the firm.